 This journey is presented extensively in a series of blog entries.
 Here is an excerpt from the round-up of the “restaurant” section.

 “….Otherwise, we went to the restaurant.
 It was five to six carriages away from us.
-It was a Russian restaurant carriage, the other carriages were Mongolian.
+This was a Russian restaurant carriage, the other carriages were Mongolian.
 It is the rule on the Trans-Siberian railway that the country the train travels through provides the restaurant carriage.
 We therefore had a Russian restaurant carriage.

 There we met the waitress Olga around fifty of age.
 She was missing three teeth in her upper jaw and had three gold teeth in her lower jaw.
 So she never smiled broadly, but was gentle and nice all the same.
 The restaurant was ruled by a lady boss, who did little.
 Her name was Tatiana, and she was grumpy in the morning.
 In the course of the day, and perhaps with some vodkas inside, she would wake up and speak a few words in Russian and a single word in English that did not always fit into the context.
 The local chef turned out to be named Sergei.
 He wore a red Kamikaze head band.
 Those were three good Russian names.